wp-plugins/formidable/readme.txt

 * Direct links available for previews and emailing surveys with and without integration with your current theme.
 Make these links pretty with [Pretty Link](http://blog.strategy11.com/prettylink "Pretty Link") integration
 * Select an email address to send form responses under "Form Notification Options"
 * Input default values into form fields with the option to clear when clicked
-* Saves responses to the database for future retrieval, reports, and display in [Formidable Pro](http://formidablepro.com/ "Formidable Pro")
+* Saves all responses to the database for future retrieval, reports, and display in [Formidable Pro](http://formidablepro.com/ "Formidable Pro")
 * PHP ninjas can display data in templates using functions in FrmApiController.
 However, there is currently no documentation for these functions.

-= PRO Features =
-* Visual form styling editor.
-Want to [check it out](http://formidablepro.com/customer-service?test=1 "check it out")?
-* Additional fields which include page breaks for multiple paged forms, file uploads, section headers, rich text editor, date with calendar, email, phone, website, and a dynamic field populated with data from other entries.
-* View graphical reports for the form results (replace Google docs surveys)
-* Add, edit, search, and CSV export entries from the WordPress admin
-* Make your default values dynamic
-* Conditionally hide and show fields
-* Display your gathered data in a page, post, or widget

 == Installation ==
 1. Upload `formidable` folder to the `/wp-content/plugins/` directory